tammy3264/Entertainment-Center/README.md

 Make sure you have python installed on your computer.
 You can download it [here](https://www.python.org/downloads/).

-Download the zip file to your local computer.
-This will install a directory called Entertainment-Center.
+Download the zip file to your local computer and unzip.
+This will install a directory called Entertainment-Center-master.
 Change to this directory.

 ##Directions